tdechaize/tools_tde/How config MSVC Compiler (32 and 64 bits) into CodeBlocks.md

    return 0;
 }

+### PS2 : Use of MSVC compiler with command line (just to illustrate)

-PS2 : You can also use MSVC compiler in command console on Windows (CMD.EXE) with next instructions :
+You can also use MSVC compiler in command console on Windows (CMD.EXE) with next instructions :

 set PATHSAV=%PATH%
 set INCSAV=%INCLUDE%